1999-2004 Jeep Grand Cherokee

 Replacing your factory stereo

 Replacing the stereo in your Grand Cherokee is a pretty simple process.
 Unfortunately, double-DIN (4" tall) stereos won't fit in your Jeep, but you can select from nearly any single-DIN (2" tall) receiver, thanks to a dash that's almost seven inches deep.
 You'll need a mounting kit to fill out the space around the new stereo and a wiring harness to connect the new stereo's wires to your Jeep's wiring.
 In 2002 and up models, you also need an adapter for the FM antenna cable.
-All of these are available at a discount with most stereos purchased from Crutchfield, and you'll also get our free, step-by-step MasterSheet™ installation instructions.
+All of these are available at a discount with all stereos purchased from Crutchfield, plus you'll also get our free, step-by-step MasterSheet™ installation instructions.

 The available wiring harness also works with the Infinity audio system, and if you have that upgrade, a new stereo will make it sound even better.
 If you have the factory navigation system, it will no longer work if you replace the factory stereo.
 So, if you like the factory nav system, you might want to keep the factory stereo and focus on upgrading the audio side of your stereo system (speakers, subwoofer, and amps) instead.